databricks/genai-cookbook/genai_cookbook/nbs/5-rag-development-workflow.md

 Anchoring against metrics and an evaluation set provides the following benefits:

-1. You can iteratively and confidently refine your application's quality during development - no more vibe checks or guessing if a change resulted in an improvement.
+1. You can iteratively and confidently refine your application's quality during development - no more guessing if a change resulted in an improvement.

 2. Getting alignment with business stakeholders on the readiness of the application for production becomes more straightforward when you can confidently state, *"we know our application answers the most critical questions to our business correctly and doesn't hallucinate."*

-> Evaluation-driven development is known in the academic research community as ["hill climbing"](https://en.wikipedia.org/wiki/Hill_climbing) akin to climbing a hill to reach the peak - where the hill is your metric and the peak is 100% accuracy on your evaluation set.